95tuanle/95tuanle/README.md

 - Location: Toronto, Ontario, Canada
 - Duration: Jun 2023 — May 2024
 - Responsibilities:
-    - Developed and optimized a feedback platform system using React, JavaScript, Node.js, Express, and MongoDB.
+    - Developed and optimized a feedback platform using React, JavaScript, Node.js, Express, and MongoDB.
-    - Conducted a comprehensive overhaul, improving the codebase, database structure, and enhancing code styling.
+    - Conducted a comprehensive overhaul, enhancing the codebase, database structure, and code styling.
-    - Enhanced integration between the frontend, backend, and database.
+    - Improved integration between frontend, backend, and database components.
-    - Actively planned AWS Cognito implementation for enhanced security.
+    - Planned and implemented AWS Cognito for enhanced security.

 ### My Little Tribe